arduino/docs-content/content/retired/07.library-examples/wifi-library/WiFiChatServer/WiFiChatServer.md

 The WiFi shield uses pins 10, 11, 12, and 13 for the SPI connection to the HDG104 module.
 Digital pin 4 is used to control the chip select pin on the SD card.

 You should have access to a 802.11b/g wireless network that connects to the internet for this example.
-You will need to change the network settings in the sketch to correspond to your particular networks SSID.
+You will need to change the network settings in the sketch to correspond to your particular network's SSID.

 For networks using WPA/WPA2 Personal encryption, you need the SSID and password.
 The shield will not connect to networks using WPA2 Enterprise encryption.